 It used to be that if you wanted to book a cruise, you’d visit a travel agent or call up the cruise line.
 You can still take those routes, but the cruise line websites make it simple to book your trip.

-Every major cruise line allows you to book online and do everything from find a cruise to make upgrades, to pay for the trip.
+Every major cruise line allows you to book online and do everything from find a cruise to make upgrades, buy extras like drink packages, and pay for the trip.
 In other words, you can book your spot on the ship completely online at any time of the day.

 Specific cruise line websites include:

 Each of these cruise line websites will allow you to be as narrow or as broad with your search as you wish.
 You can search all cruises, or search for trips on a specific ship, leaving a specific date, and from a specific port.